 The relationship between patients and your practice does NOT begin when they first meet with a provider.
 The in-person relationship begins during the brief give-and-take over a phone call.
 So make each second count!

 The more impressed your callers are with your med spa over the phone, the more trust and interest they will bring into their first appointment.
 Set up your would-be patients for success by training your front desk to be prompt, personal, seamless, considerate, and productive.
-Help your callers comfortably progress along their path to treatment through well-executed phone calls.
+Grow your practice through well-executed phone calls.